jprjr/lua-music-visualizer/README.md

 There's some internal modules you can use in your lua scripts:

+* `lmv.audio` - a module for getting audio info and creating spectrum analyzers.
 * `lmv.color` - a module for calculating colors
 * `lmv.image` - a module for loading image files
 * `lmv.frame` - a module for creating image frames